nix-community/projects/proposals/nixpkgs-security.md

 ## Please provide a brief overview over your project’s dependencies, including your own dependencies and projects that rely on your technology.

-Bootstrapping Nixpkgs is all about *reducing dependencies*, but this effort builds on top of the work of [stage0-posix](https://github.com/oriansj/stage0-posix) and [GNU Mes](https://www.gnu.org/software/mes/), which form our trustad minimal bootstrapping chain.
+Bootstrapping Nixpkgs is all about *reducing dependencies*, but this effort builds on top of the work of [stage0-posix](https://github.com/oriansj/stage0-posix) and [GNU Mes](https://www.gnu.org/software/mes/), which form our trusted minimal bootstrapping chain.

 Early boot security is an initiative in collaboration with the [UAPI group](https://github.com/orgs/uapi-group/) formed by Linux distribution developers, which NixOS is a member of.
 UEFI is another important piece of the puzzle, but one we depend on in a modular fashion, and we could replace it.
 An interesting example in the Nix community is [OwnerBoot](https://sr.ht/~amjoseph/ownerboot/), a completely "user-owned" boot chain leveraging [Coreboot](https://www.coreboot.org/) and [LinuxBoot](https://www.linuxboot.org/) which completely replaces UEFI.
 Finally, most, if not all, of the software is developed in the [Rust programming language](https://www.rust-lang.org/), known for safe low-level programming, with excellent UEFI support.